oracle-livelabs/developer/dev-guide-ai-finance/user-story/user-story.md

 ## Summary

-In conclusion our Loan Management App was able to leverage Oracle database 23ai technologies such as **AI Vector Search, Property Graph and JSON Duality Views** to:
+In conclusion our Loan Management App was able to leverage Oracle database 23ai technologies such as **AI Vector Search, Property Graph, and JSON Duality Views** to:

 ✅ Automate profile evaluations